 - Map and Locations

-Natalie Rachel Morris is a food and culture scholar, sustainable food systems instructor, former WK Kellogg fellow, and trained culinarian.
-She is the founder of the award-winning farm and food directory Good Food Finder.
-Throughout her industry experience, she has worked in the areas of nutrition, food service and hospitality, and in film and food writing.
-Her work and interests have led her to small business advocacy and academic work in food culture and food systems where she continually hones her skills in education, event production, and marketing.
-She enjoys traveling and writing about food history and has recently written her own book Beans: A Global History (Reaktion Books: UK, University of Chicago Press: USA), 2020.
+Natalie Rachel Morris is a food systems instructor, food and culture scholar, and trained culinarian.
+She is the founder of the award-winning farm and food directory Good Food Finder and oversees the Prepped program at Arizona State University, a food business training program designed for women and underrepresented minorities.
+As an instructor, she teaches courses connecting culture with food, health, and healthcare systems.
+Throughout her industry experience, she has worked in the areas of nutrition, food service and hospitality, school food systems, and in film and food writing.
+Over the last 12 years, her work has focused on success strategies for the small business food entrepreneur.
+Her most recent research explores the parallels between food and humor in use in the 20th and 21st centuries.
+She is an avid international traveler and has recently written her own book Beans: A Global History (Reaktion Books: UK, University of Chicago Press: USA, April 2020).